Skip to main content

 This installs dependencies for the project.

-3. Create your App on the Partner Portal
+3. Register your App

-5. Start the App
+4. Start the App

 Run the following command from the root directory to start the development server: